 As part of my work in the legal publishing industry, we were asked to gather information about companies (e.g. registered name, address, homepage, and stock exchange ticker symbol).
 Creating this dataset from scratch was such a daunting task that I started investigating the re-use of existing dataset on the Web.

 As a result, we used Google to determine whether they were any more suitable datasets for our problem.
-Out of the hundreds of repositories being mentioned, we performed an in-depth analysis of the and the .
-The CorpWatch API is funded by the .
+Out of the hundreds of repositories being mentioned, we performed an in-depth analysis of the CorpWatch API and the OpenCorporate repository.
+The CorpWatch API is funded by the Sunlight Foundation.
 Its dataset is based on the extraction of company information submitting 10-K filings to the Securities and Exchange Commission and is provided as structured data through its API.
 Although the content set does not fall under any particular license, the copyright holders request that contribution to the data be made public.
 The OpenCorporate repository contains information for more than 55,000,000 companies across the world and is the most complete in terms of the data available.
 The content is available through the CC Attribution-ShareAlike (i.e. CC-BY-SA) license for non-commercial use.

 No comments: